manahilibrahim/manahildhl/README.md

         }

         function showWelcomeMessage() {
-            addAgentMessage('👋 Welcome to DHL Customer Support!
+            addAgentMessage('👋 Welcome to Manahil DHL Customer Support!
 How can I help you today?');
             setTimeout(() => {
                 showOptions(currentOptions);
             }, 500);